causalabs/causadb-node/CausaDB/createModel.md

 ▸ **createModel**(`modelName`): `Promise`\<``Model``\>

 Create a model and add it to the CausaDB system.
+This will return a model object that can be used to interact with the model on the CausaDB cloud.

 ## Parameters